The Power of Vulnerability – A Review

 Compassion toward Self and Others

 Accept one another, then, just as Christ accepted you, in order to bring praise to GodRomans 15:7

 The term projection in psychology refers to someone placing their own imperfections on a third party.
 An example could include getting upset with someone for being late because it reminds them of how they are always late to meetings.

 Our guilt and inability to accept and love ourselves becomes a barrier to loving others.
-Anger with ourselves may result in us lashing out at a loved one.
-Disappointment in ourselves may cause us to neglect friendships out of shame.
+Consequently, anger with ourselves may result in us lashing out at a loved one or disappointment in ourselves may cause us to neglect friendships out of shame.

 God knows all our faults and yet He still showers us with love.
 His mercy is a gift that allows us to live without crippling shame.
 Acceptance of His compassion into our own life allows us then to invite others into this same love and compassion.

 Rejoice with those who rejoice; mourn with those who mournRomans 12:15

 Vulnerability allows us to be authentic with each other.
 It is a way of breaking down barriers and inviting people into forming meaningful connections.
 Vulnerability is often framed as something to be avoided, but in this case vulnerability is something to be welcomed.